 The smell produced by natural latex mattresses is often described as mild vanilla.
-However, the odour from these types of mattresses will diminish over time and should not affect your quality of sleep.
-The smell of natural latex mattresses does not bother most people when they lie down on them for the first time because their senses are distracted by how comfortable the mattresses feels.
+However, the odour from these mattresses will diminish over time and should not affect your sleep quality.
+The smell of natural latex mattresses does not bother most people when they lie down on them for the first time because their senses are distracted by how comfortable the mattresses feel.

 Is Natural Latex Safe?

-Many people are concerned with the allergy risks of natural latex,however due to the method of production, most people can sleep on a mattress that contains natural latex without experiencing any allergic reactions.
-Natural latex foam mattresses baking moulded whipped sap in an over at high temperatures.
+Many people are concerned with the allergy risks of natural latex; however, due to the production method, most people can sleep on a mattress containing natural latex without experiencing any allergic reactions.
+Natural latex foam mattresses baked moulded whipped sap in an oven at high temperatures.
 This process denatures the proteins in latex that could cause an allergic reaction.
 Furthermore, the foam is also washed, which removes most of the rest of the proteins that could cause an allergic reaction.

-There has never been a recorded case of latex mattresses causing an allergic reaction in the twenty years that natural latex has been utilised.
+There has never been a recorded case of latex mattresses causing an allergic reaction in the twenty years that natural latex has been utilized.

 Natural latex mattresses are made from100% biodegradable materials.
 They’re eco-friendly and perfect for those who want to sleep on something that will break down without harming the environment.
 They also come in many sizes, firmnesses, and thicknesses, so there’s one that is perfect for your needs.